50 Things You should Know before Traveling to Vietnam

 The majority of banks in Vietnam will be open from Monday to Friday during the hours of 8.30 A.M to 11 A.M and 1 P.M to 4 P.M.
 Between the hours of 11-1, the banks are closed for lunch.
 During the weekend and public holidays, jewelry stores or the hotel receptions are available for money exchange at similar rates.
 There are many ATM’s available in most of the tourist areas and most of hotel or restaurants accept credit cards.

 Please note, American Express credit cards are not popularly accepted.
 Master and Visa Cards may are more widely acceptable, though often there are 3% surcharge in additional to the cash price.

 7. What type of Electric Plugs?

-8. Vietnam Culinary
+8. Vietnam Gastronomy

-10. How to bargain or technique to get good price.
+10. How to bargain or technique to get good price

 Though the price is fixed in most of the big shops and stores in the major cities but other part of Vietnam especially the local market, you need to know how to bargain.